-To remove the SharePoint[®] web service manually
+To remove the SharePoint® web service manually

-- 1 From the Manage SharePoint Farms and Sites box (see Managing SharePoint farms or sites), click Manual Web Service Deployment/Removal, and click Manual Web Service Removal. - 2 Check that the two required SharePoint services are running on all of the web front end servers in your farm or site. - For SharePoint 2007, Windows[®] SharePoint Services Administration and Windows SharePoint Services Timer must be running. - For SharePoint 2010, SharePoint 2010 Administration and SharePoint 2010 Timer must be running. - For SharePoint 2013, SharePoint 2016, and SharePoint 2019, SharePoint Administration and SharePoint Timer Service must be running - 3 On the target web server where you copied the file in step two, open a command prompt, and execute two STSADM.exe commands: execute the retractsolution command, and execute the deletesolution command. - NOTE: To run STSADM.exe commands, you must be logged in as a member of the local administrators group and must have sufficient rights to the various SharePoint databases.
+- 1 From the Manage SharePoint Farms and Sites box (see Managing SharePoint farms or sites), click Manual Web Service Deployment/Removal, and click Manual Web Service Removal. - 2 Check that the two required SharePoint services are running on all of the web front end servers in your farm or site. - For SharePoint 2010, SharePoint 2010 Administration and SharePoint 2010 Timer must be running. - For SharePoint 2013, SharePoint 2016, and SharePoint 2019, SharePoint Administration and SharePoint Timer Service must be running - 3 On the target web server where you copied the file in step two, open a command prompt, and execute two STSADM.exe commands: execute the retractsolution command, and execute the deletesolution command. - i NOTE: To run STSADM.exe commands, you must be logged in as a member of the local administrators group and must have sufficient rights to the various SharePoint databases. - NOTE: Click Removal Commands to open the SharePoint Web Service Commands page where you can copy and paste the commands.
+Be sure to select the correct version of SharePoint. - NOTE: Click More Information for a command that lists all of the SharePoint web service solutions present on your farm or site.
+See step three. - 4 To verify that the removal process succeeded, you can run one more STSADM.exe command: enumsolutions.
+The output of the command indicates if the web service has been removed.

-NOTE: Click Removal Commands to open the SharePoint Web Service Commands page where you can copy and paste the commands.
-Be sure to select the correct version of SharePoint.
+NOTE: Click Verify Command to open the SharePoint Web Service Commands page where you can copy and paste the command.